It is not to angels that he has subjected the world to come, about which we are speaking. But there is a place where someone has testified:

 This short passage starts with a reference to the world to come.
 “It is not to angels that he has subjected the world to come, about which we are speaking.”
 What is this ‘future’ world that he is speaking about?

 Hebrews 1:10-12 would seem to allude to this world to come.
-That passage is talking about the eternality of God, comparing it with the temporary nature of this present creation.
+That passage talks about the eternality of God, comparing it with the temporary nature of this present creation.
 This present creation will perish and be changed.

 Hebrews 1:14 is more explicit.
 Angels are sent to minister to those who will inherit salvation.
 The author of Hebrews looks at salvation here from a future perspective.
 It is something that we are looking forward to.
 And as he goes on in Hebrews 2:3-4, he references a salvation that was first announced by the Lord and validated by the signs that God performed.